mamersfo/datomic-intro-presentation/content.md

 * Datomic uses DynamoDB KV-store for storage
 * Datomic uses Memcached for caching
-* But: Datomic adds leverage with query, transactions and consistency
+* But: Datomic has information model, adds leverage with query, transactions and consistency

 ![Riak](resources/riak.png)